-Grounding both pins 9 and 10 of the DA-15S serial data receptacle results in a protocol compatible with some navigation devices manufactured by Magellan.
+Grounding both pins 6 and 7 of the 9 pin connector results in a protocol compatible with some navigation devices manufactured by Magellan.
 The Digitizer sends a seventeen-byte message beginning with \$MGL, followed by a +/- sign and five altitude digits, then T+25, a checksum and concludes with a carriage return.
 (1200bps, 7 data bits, 1 stop bit, even parity.)
 The following is an example of a serial message for Magellan devices:

-Message Definition \$MGL+02500T+25D6 C R Pressure Altitude 2500 feet.
+Message Definition \$MGL+02500T+25D6 ^C R Altitude 2500 feet.